All wine in economy comes in 187ml bottles. In business it is served out of full sized bottles.

 The bottle looks great, a really classy bottle, which is only served in business, although the foil top over the metal screw top looks a bit odd.

-The champagne is very sweet, not really the best mix of French grapes, but still worth quite drinkable.
+The Sparkling Wine is very sweet, not really the best mix of grapes, but still worth quite drinkable.
 It is specially bottled for Thai Airways in Wiesbaden.

 Ask for bubbly at 35,000 feet, and Thai serve this.
-The cheapest Champagne money can buy, even the label looks as if it should have Happy Shopper on it.
+The cheapest Sparkling Wine money can buy, even the label looks as if it should have Happy Shopper on it.
 Has a bizarre dried biscuit aroma, which is apparently a selling point!

 Goodness, this wine is bad.
 Smell the smoke - or as the menu puts it, smocked flavrs!
 Only suitable in an emergency, or if the beer has run out.